 If you haven’t already, you might want to start incorporating fruits and vegetables into your diet.
-According to The Centers for Disease Control and Prevention, fruits and vegetables are naturally low in fat and calories, are filling, provide essential vitamins and minerals, fiber and other important substances for good health, and may even reduce the risk of cancer and other chronic diseases.
+According to the United States Department of Agriculture (USDA), fruits and vegetables are naturally low in fat and calories, are filling, provide essential vitamins and minerals, fiber and other important substances for good health, and may even reduce the risk of cancer and other chronic diseases.

 The Dirty Dozen Plus